 "The Sharebots" by Carl Zimmer.
 How it all started.

-"Robot experiment coming to Los Angeles classrooms", Maja talks with Larry Mantle, the host of NPR AirTalk, about our NSF Expedition research into socially assistive robotics for 1st graders, on April 12, 2013.
+"Robot experiment coming to Los Angeles classrooms", NPR AirTalk with Larry Mantle, April 12, 2013.

 AirTalk: "Could 'Roboys' be our future caregivers?", AirTalk, December 28, 2012.